nikitavoloboev/data/programming-languages/rust/rust.md

 - [Sonny Scroggin - BEAM + Rust: A match made in heaven (2019)](https://www.youtube.com/watch?v=xe32ku9s14k&feature=youtu.be)
 - [Collection of software engineering techniques for effectively expressing intent with Rust](https://github.com/ferrous-systems/elements-of-rust#readme)
 - [What are the most important traits to learn in the rust stdlib?
 (2019)](https://www.reddit.com/r/rust/comments/c8fl30/what_are_the_most_important_traits_to_learn_in/)
+- [Rust API guidelines](https://github.com/rust-lang-nursery/api-guidelines#readme) - Set of recommendations on how to design and present APIs for the Rust programming language.